15 of the Best Native Wildflowers for the US and Canada

 Nodding onion adapts readily to dry to moderately moist conditions, grows best in sandy loam, and prefers an alkaline soil pH.

-For even more visual impact, grow nodding onion in groups of plants rather than planting single specimens.
+For even more visual impact, grow nodding onion in groups rather than planting single specimens.

 Nodding onion will find good companions among butterflyweed, wild bergamot, black-eyed Susan, purple coneflower, common yarrow, gray goldenrod, and Jerusalem artichoke.